 Reasonable effort.
 The organization is not required to provide information about a grant or assistance to an interested person if it is unable to secure the information regarding interested person status after making a reasonable effort to obtain it.
-An example of a reasonable effort for Part III is for the organization to distribute a questionnaire annually to each current or former officer, director, trustee, and key employee listed in Form 990, Part VII, Section A, and each member of a grant selection committee that includes the name, title, date, and signature of each person reporting information and contains the pertinent instructions and definitions for Schedule L, Part III.
-The organization is not expected to distribute such a questionnaire to a substantial contributor or a related person to a substantial contributor, except (1) where the substantial contributor or such related person advises the organization as to the specific recipients of grants or assistance, or (2) with respect to programs of the organization intended primarily to benefit employees (or their children) of the substantial contributor or their 35% controlled entities.
+An example of a reasonable effort for Part III is for the organization to distribute a questionnaire annually to each current or former officer, director, trustee, and key employee listed in Form 990, Part VII, Section A, and each member of a grant selection committee, that includes the name and title of each person reporting information, blank lines for the person's signature and signature date, and the pertinent instructions and definitions for Schedule L, Part III.
+The organization is not expected to distribute such a questionnaire to a substantial contributor or a related person to a substantial contributor, except (1) where the substantial contributor or related person advises the organization as to the specific recipients of grants or assistance, or (2) with respect to programs of the organization intended primarily to benefit employees (or their children) of the substantial contributor or their 35% controlled entities.